Isaacs leads Texas Tech against No. 20 Texas after 21-point showing - WTOP News

 Austin, Texas; Saturday, 8 p.m.
 EST

-BOTTOM LINE: Texas Tech visits the No. 20 Texas Longhorns after Pop Isaacs scored 21 points in Texas Tech’s 85-57 win against the North Alabama Lions.
+BOTTOM LINE: Texas Tech takes on the No. 20 Texas Longhorns after Pop Isaacs scored 21 points in Texas Tech’s 85-57 victory against the North Alabama Lions.

-The Longhorns have gone 9-0 at home.
+The Longhorns are 9-0 on their home court.
 Texas averages 79.2 points and has outscored opponents by 14.9 points per game.

-Texas makes 48.6% of its shots from the field this season, which is 7.9 percentage points higher than Texas Tech has allowed to its opponents (40.7%).
-Texas Tech averages 8.9 made 3-pointers per game this season, 2.8 more made shots on average than the 6.1 per game Texas gives up.
+Texas scores 79.2 points, 14.7 more per game than the 64.5 Texas Tech allows.
+Texas Tech has shot at a 45.7% rate from the field this season, 6.5 percentage points higher than the 39.2% shooting opponents of Texas have averaged.

-The Longhorns and Red Raiders match up Saturday for the first time in Big 12 play this season.
+The Longhorns and Red Raiders face off Saturday for the first time in Big 12 play this season.

 TOP PERFORMERS: Tyrese Hunter is averaging 12.7 points and 4.5 assists for the Longhorns.
 Max Abmas is averaging 17.9 points over the last 10 games for Texas.

-Warren Washington is averaging 9.1 points, 8.4 rebounds and 1.7 blocks for the Red Raiders.
+Joe Toussaint is averaging 14.2 points and 3.8 assists for the Red Raiders.
 Isaacs is averaging 17.3 points over the last 10 games for Texas Tech.

 LAST 10 GAMES: Longhorns: 8-2, averaging 77.5 points, 37.8 rebounds, 15.9 assists, 6.4 steals and 6.0 blocks per game while shooting 47.1% from the field.
 Their opponents have averaged 65.7 points per game.